International Drone Racing Association

+History

 Justin Haggerty founded the company on 3 April 2015 to promote and build drone racing into a world renown sport.
 Early that summer, Co-Founder Charles Zablan joined the team and began preparing for the 2015 California Cup.

 IDRA began working with the United Arab Emirates government and Aerial Grand Prix in October, 2015 to co-found and host the World Drone Prix in Dubai.
 The event, supported by Crown Prince Sheikh Hamdan bin Mohammed bin Rashid Al Maktou, was held at Skydive Dubai on 11 & 12 March 2016 for $1 Million in cash prizes.

 On 7 April 2016, IDRA announced its merger with RotorSports (Drone Nationals and Drone Worlds), which would consolidate operations under the IDRA brand.

 On 13 April 2016, IDRA and ESPN announced signing a three-year deal to broadcast drone races.

 On 22 June 2016, IDRA terminated its merger with RotorSports, no longer sanctioning the 2016 U.S. Drone Nationals and 2016 Drone Worlds.
 The decision was made in order to protect the company from foreseen financial risks associated with RotorSports and the ESPN contract.
 The decision was later confirmed as the right course of action after the 2016 U.S. Drone Nationals and 2016 Drone Worlds was executed under budget, leaving ESPN to cancel the Drone Worlds broadcast after a mediocre production from Drone Nationals.

 On 22 June 2016, IDRA announced partnership with Vuzix and Amimon to implement and help develop high-definition (HD) video receivers and compatible virtual reality (VR) goggles to drone racing.

 On 6–7 August 2016, IDRA co-hosted, with the Korean Drone Racing Association (KDRA), the GiGA World Masters in Busan, South Korea.
 The event, sponsored by Korea Telecom, was broadcast on national television and enjoyed 50,000 spectators in its two days.